nextcloud/documentation/admin_manual/configuration_server/knowledgebase_configuration.rst

     "knowledgebaseenabled" => true,
     "knowledgebaseurl"     => "http://api.apps.owncloud.com/v1",

-.. note:: Disabling the help menu item might increase the number of support request you have to answer in the future
+.. note:: Disabling the help menu item might increase the number of support requests you have to answer in the future